-Since Kevin Heffernan was appointed manager in late 1973 by a Dublin county board who didn't know what they were in for, the Dubs have won nine All-Ireland titles over the last 44 years.
+Since Kevin Heffernan was appointed manager in late 1973 by a Dublin county board who didn't know what they were in for, the Dubs have won 11 All-Ireland titles over the last 45 years, and will be hoping to add another one this Saturday.

 There's been many great players, some of whom were lucky enough to arrive during times of prosperity, others who were destined to play in eras when All-Irelands were scarce.
 A couple of those guys have earned their place on here.